Nordstrom (NYSE:JWN) Price Target Raised to $22.00

-Nordstrom (NYSE:JWN – Get Free Report) had its target price raised by Bank of America from $20.00 to $22.00 in a research report issued to clients and investors on Wednesday,Benzinga reports.
-The firm presently has an “underperform” rating on the specialty retailer’s stock.
-Bank of America‘s price objective suggests a potential downside of 2.74% from the company’s previous close.
+Nordstrom (NYSE:JWN – Free Report) had its price target increased by Evercore ISI from $20.00 to $22.00 in a research report sent to investors on Wednesday,Benzinga reports.
+Evercore ISI currently has an in-line rating on the specialty retailer’s stock.

-A number of other equities analysts have also recently commented on the company.
-Telsey Advisory Group raised their target price on Nordstrom from $24.00 to $26.00 and gave the stock a “market perform” rating in a report on Wednesday.
-Citigroup lifted their price objective on Nordstrom from $22.00 to $23.00 and gave the company a “neutral” rating in a research report on Tuesday, November 19th.
-JPMorgan Chase & Co. increased their target price on shares of Nordstrom from $19.00 to $20.00 and gave the stock an “underweight” rating in a report on Wednesday, August 28th.
-The Goldman Sachs Group raised their target price on shares of Nordstrom from $19.00 to $21.00 and gave the stock a “neutral” rating in a research note on Wednesday, August 28th.
-Finally, TD Cowen upped their price target on shares of Nordstrom from $24.00 to $25.00 and gave the stock a “hold” rating in a research report on Wednesday, August 28th.
-Three analysts have rated the stock with a sell rating, ten have given a hold rating and one has given a strong buy rating to the company’s stock.
-According to MarketBeat, Nordstrom presently has an average rating of “Hold” and a consensus target price of $21.29.
+Other equities analysts have also issued research reports about the company.
+StockNews.com raised Nordstrom from a “hold” rating to a “buy” rating in a research note on Thursday, August 8th.
+Barclays raised shares of Nordstrom from an “underweight” rating to an “equal weight” rating and raised their target price for the company from $18.00 to $23.00 in a research note on Thursday, September 5th.
+BMO Capital Markets lifted their price target on shares of Nordstrom from $20.00 to $22.00 and gave the stock a “market perform” rating in a research report on Wednesday, August 28th.
+The Goldman Sachs Group increased their price objective on shares of Nordstrom from $19.00 to $21.00 and gave the company a “neutral” rating in a report on Wednesday, August 28th.
+Finally, JPMorgan Chase & Co. lifted their target price on shares of Nordstrom from $19.00 to $20.00 and gave the stock an “underweight” rating in a report on Wednesday, August 28th.
+Three equities research analysts have rated the stock with a sell rating, ten have given a hold rating and one has assigned a strong buy rating to the company.
+According to MarketBeat, the company has an average rating of “Hold” and an average price target of $21.29.

-Nordstrom (NYSE:JWN – Get Free Report) last issued its quarterly earnings data on Tuesday, November 26th.
-The specialty retailer reported $0.33 earnings per share for the quarter, topping the consensus estimate of $0.22 by $0.11.
-The firm had revenue of $3.35 billion for the quarter, compared to analysts’ expectations of $3.34 billion.
-Nordstrom had a negative net margin of 1.44% and a negative return on equity of 21.26%.
-The business’s quarterly revenue was up 4.6% on a year-over-year basis.
-During the same quarter in the prior year, the business earned $0.25 EPS.
-As a group, analysts forecast that Nordstrom will post 1.91 earnings per share for the current year.
+Nordstrom (NYSE:JWN – Get Free Report) last issued its quarterly earnings results on Tuesday, November 26th.
+The specialty retailer reported $0.33 earnings per share for the quarter, beating analysts’ consensus estimates of $0.22 by $0.11.
+Nordstrom had a negative net margin of 1.57% and a negative return on equity of 18.04%.
+The business had revenue of $3.35 billion during the quarter, compared to analyst estimates of $3.34 billion.
+During the same quarter last year, the business posted $0.25 earnings per share.
+Nordstrom’s revenue for the quarter was up 4.6% compared to the same quarter last year.
+As a group, research analysts forecast that Nordstrom will post 1.93 EPS for the current fiscal year.

 Insider Transactions at Nordstrom

 In related news, COO Alexis Depree sold 20,000 shares of the firm’s stock in a transaction on Tuesday, September 24th.
-The shares were sold at an average price of $23.20, for a total value of $464,000.00.
-Following the completion of the transaction, the chief operating officer now directly owns 169,331 shares of the company’s stock, valued at approximately $3,928,479.20.
+The shares were sold at an average price of $23.20, for a total transaction of $464,000.00.
+Following the sale, the chief operating officer now directly owns 169,331 shares in the company, valued at $3,928,479.20.
 This trade represents a 10.56 % decrease in their ownership of the stock.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Insiders own 5.78% of the company’s stock.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+5.78% of the stock is currently owned by insiders.

 Hedge Funds Weigh In On Nordstrom

-Several institutional investors have recently bought and sold shares of JWN.
-CANADA LIFE ASSURANCE Co raised its position in shares of Nordstrom by 0.6% during the 1st quarter.
-CANADA LIFE ASSURANCE Co now owns 90,144 shares of the specialty retailer’s stock valued at $1,828,000 after buying an additional 520 shares in the last quarter.
-Atlas Capital Advisors LLC lifted its stake in shares of Nordstrom by 101.8% in the 2nd quarter.
-Atlas Capital Advisors LLC now owns 1,491 shares of the specialty retailer’s stock valued at $32,000 after purchasing an additional 752 shares during the last quarter.
-State of Alaska Department of Revenue boosted its holdings in shares of Nordstrom by 7.3% in the 3rd quarter.
-State of Alaska Department of Revenue now owns 11,236 shares of the specialty retailer’s stock worth $252,000 after purchasing an additional 760 shares during the period.
-Stephens Inc. AR increased its position in shares of Nordstrom by 0.5% during the 3rd quarter.
-Stephens Inc. AR now owns 153,061 shares of the specialty retailer’s stock valued at $3,442,000 after purchasing an additional 805 shares during the last quarter.
-Finally, CWM LLC raised its holdings in Nordstrom by 28.7% during the 3rd quarter.
-CWM LLC now owns 3,628 shares of the specialty retailer’s stock valued at $82,000 after buying an additional 810 shares during the period.
-Institutional investors own 88.73% of the company’s stock.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Venturi Wealth Management LLC lifted its holdings in shares of Nordstrom by 355.9% in the third quarter.
+Venturi Wealth Management LLC now owns 1,272 shares of the specialty retailer’s stock valued at $29,000 after purchasing an additional 993 shares in the last quarter.
+Atlas Capital Advisors LLC boosted its holdings in Nordstrom by 101.8% during the second quarter.
+Atlas Capital Advisors LLC now owns 1,491 shares of the specialty retailer’s stock worth $32,000 after purchasing an additional 752 shares during the last quarter.
+Rothschild Investment LLC acquired a new position in Nordstrom during the second quarter worth $39,000.
+Blue Trust Inc. grew its position in Nordstrom by 10,045.8% in the second quarter.
+Blue Trust Inc. now owns 2,435 shares of the specialty retailer’s stock valued at $49,000 after purchasing an additional 2,411 shares in the last quarter.
+Finally, Point72 Hong Kong Ltd acquired a new stake in Nordstrom in the 2nd quarter valued at $71,000.
+88.73% of the stock is owned by institutional investors and hedge funds.

 Nordstrom, Inc, a fashion retailer, provides apparels, shoes, beauty, accessories, and home goods for women, men, young adults, and children.
 It offers a range of brand-name and private-label merchandise through various channels, such as Nordstrom branded stores and online at Nordstrom.com; Nordstrom.ca; Nordstrom stores; Nordstrom Rack stores; Nordstrom Locals; ASOS; Nordstromrack.com; mobile application; and clearance stores under the Last Chance name.